Statistics Basics > Types of Variables

 - Manipulated variable: another name for independent variable.

-- Mediating variable: variables that explain how the relationship between variables happens.
+- Mediating variable or intervening variable: variables that explain how the relationship between variables happens.
 For example, it could explain the difference between the predictor and criterion.

 - Moderating variable: changes the strength of an effect between independent and dependent variables.
 For example, psychotherapy may reduce stress levels for women more than men, so sex moderates the effect between psychotherapy and stress levels.